DarkMatter Group: Certificate authority controversy

-In July 2019, Mozilla prohibited the government of United Arab Emirates from operating as one of its internet security gatekeepers, following reports on the cyber-espionage program, which was run by Abu Dhabi-based DarkMatter staff for leading a clandestine hacking operation.
+In July 2019, Mozilla prohibited the government of the United Arab Emirates from operating as one of its internet security gatekeepers, following reports on the cyber-espionage program, which was run by Abu Dhabi-based DarkMatter staff for leading a clandestine hacking operation.

 In August 2019, Google blocked websites approved by DarkMatter, after Reuters reported the firm's involvement in a hacking operation led by the United Arab Emirates.
 Google, previously, said that all websites certified by DarkMatter would be marked as unsafe by its Chrome and Android browsers.

 FBI investigation and indictments

-DarkMatter is under investigation by the FBI for crimes including digital espionage services, involvement in the Jamal Khashoggi assassination, and incarceration of foreign dissidents.
+As of 2020, DarkMatter has been under investigation by the FBI for crimes including digital espionage services, involvement in the Jamal Khashoggi assassination, and incarceration of foreign dissidents.

-On September 14, 2021, Marc Baier 49, Ryan Adams 34, and Daniel Gericke 40, who had been indicted for violations of United States laws involving computer fraud and improper exporting of technology, agreed to a deferred prosecution agreement in which they would pay a fine over three years of $750,000, $600,000, and $335,000, respectively, for a total of $1.68 million, support FBI and Justice Department investigations, sever ties to any United Arab Emirates intelligence and law enforcement agencies, be under a prohibition of services, including defense articles, associated with ITAR and future computer network exploitation employment, and immediately both relinquish their security clearances from the United States and any foreign entity and be under a lifetime ban on future security clearances from the United States.
-After the UAE contracts shifted from the US parent firm CyberPoint to its UAE subsidiary DarkMatter, Baier, who was a former employee of the NSA, and Adams and Gericke, who had been in the United States military and intelligence community, failed to receive permission to be employed by the UAE firm.
-According to Lori Stroud who is a former NSA employee, the trio had worked for the United States-based CyberPoint and then for its UAE subsidiary DarkMatter which in 2018 Faisal al-Bannai confirmed that DarkMatter works very closely with the government of the UAE and is a competitor of the Israeli firm NSO Group.
-From January 2016 to November 2019, the trio of Marc Baier, Ryan Adams and Daniel Gericke significantly improved the operations that DarkMatter provided to the government of the UAE.
-DarkMatter was very interested in hacking into Qatar's computers and obtaining and reading its electronic messages, as it was believed that Qatar was supporting a potential terrorist organization named the Muslim Brotherhood.
-For example, DarkMatter had hacked into an electronic communication between First Lady Michelle Obama and a former Qatari minister regarding Michelle Obama and Conan O'Brien's November 2015 trip to Qatar where both Obama and O'Brien visited the al-Udeid airbase which hosts the forward base headquarters of United States Central Command, the RAF's No. 83 Expeditionary Air Group, and the headquarters of the United States Air Forces Central Command during the Wars in Iraq and Afghanistan.
+On September 14, 2021, Marc Baier, 49, Ryan Adams, 34, and Daniel Gericke, 40, had each been indicted for violations of United States laws involving computer fraud and improper exporting of technology.
+They agreed to deferred prosecution in exchange for: (a) paying fines over three years of $750,000, $600,000, and $335,000, respectively, totaling $1.68 million; (b) supporting FBI and Justice Department investigations; (c) severing ties to any United Arab Emirates intelligence and law enforcement agencies; (d) submitting to a prohibition of services, including defense articles associated with ITAR and future computer network exploitation employment; (e) relinquishing their security clearances with the United States and any foreign entity; (f) accepting a lifetime ban on future security clearances from the United States.

+After the UAE contracts shifted from the US parent firm CyberPoint to its UAE subsidiary DarkMatter, Baier, who was a former employee of the NSA, and Adams and Gericke, who had been in the United States military and intelligence communities, failed to acquire permission to be employed by the UAE firm.
+According to Lori Stroud who is a former NSA employee, the trio had worked for the United States-based CyberPoint and then for its UAE subsidiary DarkMatter.
+In 2018 Faisal al-Bannai confirmed that DarkMatter worked very closely with the government of the UAE and was a competitor of the Israeli firm NSO Group.
+From January 2016 to November 2019, the trio of Marc Baier, Ryan Adams, and Daniel Gericke significantly improved the services that DarkMatter provided to the government of the UAE.

+For example, DarkMatter had hacked into an electronic communication between First Lady Michelle Obama and a former Qatari minister regarding Michelle Obama and Conan O'Brien's November 2015 trip to Qatar.
+Both Obama and O'Brien visited the al-Udeid airbase which hosts the forward base headquarters of United States Central Command and the RAF's No. 83 Expeditionary Air Group.
+Additionally, the airbase has served as the headquarters of the United States Air Force Central Command during the Wars in Iraq and Afghanistan.

+DarkMatter was very interested in hacking Qatar's computers to obtain and read its electronic messages, as it was believed that Qatar was supporting the Muslim Brotherhood.